getgauge/docs.gauge.org/installing.rst

       **Offline Installation**

-      `Download the Gauge archive <https://gauge.org/get-started.html>`__.
+      Download the Gauge archive from `here <https://github.com/getgauge/gauge/releases/latest>`__.
 Extract it to a location and add it to system path.